elinck/elinck.github.io/running.md

 layout: default
 ---

-I've been a trail runner since my first season of high school cross country, and raced competitively for almost a decade.
-I recently began working as a coach to a handful of athletes interested in maximizing their potential—if you're interested, [please get in touch](mailto:ethanblinck@gmail.com)!
+I've been a trail runner since my first season of high school cross country, and have raced competitively for almost a decade.
+I also occasionally work with endurance athletes as a coach—if you're interested, [please get in touch](mailto:ethanblinck@gmail.com)!

 ![racing](/images/racing2.jpg)

 ### Career highlights:

+* 2020 Watermelon Loop Fastest Known Time, 3:23
 * 2019 Mt.
 Taylor 50K, 1st, 4:39
 * 2019 Devil on the Divide 50K, 2nd, 5:09
 * 2019 American Ornithological Society Ostrich Scramble 5K, 1st, 16:49